geemus/slides/xdd/one/01_slide.md

 !SLIDE
 # XDD => Experience Driven Development #

-!SLIDE bullets incremental
+!SLIDE
 # Coding #

+designing better
-* less if it works
+is less about if it works
-* more how it works
+and more about how

 !SLIDE
 # Level Up!